davidasbury/composite-map-usa/README.md

 ## Configure URL parameters

-The default url uses a feature service that can be swapped out with a url parameter.
+The base url uses a feature service that can be swapped out with a url parameter.
 Other parameters can be used to change the overview map and show/hide individual inset maps.

 ### To change the data being displayed on the map: